elratmacfat/clp/README.md

 make
 ```

-There are additional examples that will be compiled and linked against the library.
-However, calling `make install` will not install these.
-Only the header file and the library is installed.

-#### Manual
-- Copy sources into your project directly
-    - Copy `src/clp.cpp` and `inc/elrat/clp.h` to your project folder.
-    - `#include <elrat/clp.h>` in your source file.
-- Compile into a library manually
-    - *TODO*
+### Install

+After `make` had nothing to complain about, you can invoke `make install`, which copies the header and the library in their default locations.
+The example and test applications are not installed.

 ## Implementation Details

+*(work in progress)*

 - A command can be followed by zero or more parameters.
 - The last parameter of the command or the previous option, or previous option's parameter can be followed by another option.
 - Each option can be followed by zero or more parameters.

-#### Syntax:
+### Syntax:

 ```
 <Command> <Parameter>* [<--Option|-O> <Parameter>*]*